sviperll/argo/README.md

 It seems that laziness is the main corner stone when discussing functional languages design.
 Main counter point seems to be memory-leaks.
-As I see it laziness discussions seem to lack balanced comparison of trade-offs and benefits.
+As I see it laziness' discussions lack balanced comparison of trade-offs and benefits.

 Purity on the other hand seems to be universally prised and accepted.
 Modularity and referential transparency are highly valued and desired.